Tusamarco/proxy_sql_tools/readme.md

 But it will also create 3 entries for the SPECIAL group 8050.
 This group will be used by the script to manage the fail-over of HG 50.

-In the above example, what will happen is that in case of you have set `*active_failover*=1`, the script will check the nodes, if node `192.168.1.205',50` is not up, the script will try to identify another node within the same segment that has the higest weight IN THE 8050 HG.
+In the above example, what will happen is that in case of you have set `*active_failover*=1`, the script will check the nodes, if node `192.168.1.205',50` is not up, the script will try to identify another node within the same segment that has the **higest weight** IN THE 8050 HG.
 In this case it will elect as new writer the node`'192.168.1.231',8050`.
+So in this case you must set the nodes with different weight for HG 8050.

 If instead the `*active_failover*`=2, the script will use the pxc_cluster_view:
 ```SQL